College Degree Faculty

 Sheila, an experienced college teacher, faculty advisor and curriculum designer, has also provided consulting services on marketing communication issues to businesses.
 Specialty in Public Relations.

-Christen’s teaching experience has been predominantly through training employees and management as a Human Resource professional.
-She has over 17 years of progressive experience as a Human Resource professional.
-This experience includes the areas of compensation, recruiting, training, and employee relations in both union and non-union environments.
-She has been involved in advising, guiding and training line management regarding the complexities and nuances of human resources.
-Specialty: Human Resources Management.
+Christen has more than 17 years of progressive experience as a human resource professional which included recruiting, training, and employee relations for both union and non-union environments.
+She has offered advice, guidance, and training for employees and line management regarding the complexities and nuances of human resources.
+Specialties in Human Resources Management and Paralegal Studies.